s-alex-smith/ticketmaster-events/README.md

 * Implement added genre search function within initial search form to improve user experience and allow users to see only the events they are interested in straight away.
 * Infinite scrolling
+* Closing the dropdown menu when clicking outside of the menu
+* Add unit tests